sugarme/gotch/README.md

 - It is currently in heavy development mode and is considered **unstable** until version v1.0.0 is marked.
 Hence, one can use it with own risk.

-- One goal of this package is to create a thin wrapper of Libtorch to make use of its tensor APIs and CUDA support while implementing as much idiomatic Go as possible.
+- This package is to create a thin wrapper of Libtorch to make use of its tensor APIs and CUDA support while implementing as much idiomatic Go as possible.